yoasyo25/career-development-curriculum/module_four/cold_outreach_ii.md

 [Slides for this lesson](https://docs.google.com/presentation/d/1DNPivOJBUUnWlwD-n-2K9dysidWPyVFaqCvMmy87Irw/edit?usp=sharing)

 ### Session Structure:
+Time: 90 mins

 * Opening: objectives, deliverables, recap on cold outreach/networking and the why (8 mins)
 * Cold Outreach Overview (20 mins)
+* Cold Outreach Practice (20 mins)
 * Meetup Speaker Overview (10 mins)
+* Meetup Speaker Practice (10 mins)
 * Technical Blog Post Overview (10 mins)
-* Work time (10 mins)
+* Technical Blog Post Practice (10 mins)
 * Closing (2 mins)

 ### Objectives
 * Understand the purpose of cold outreach and networking in regards to your job search
 * Discuss how to leverage the network you have to find new relationships
-* Implement strategies to write effective outreach emails OR research Meetups to speak at OR brainstorm ideas for a technical blog post
+* Implement strategies to write effective outreach emails, researching Meetups to speak at, and brainstorming ideas for a technical blog post

 ### Deliverable
 For this deliverable, you have 3 options to choose from.
 To fulfill the deliverable requirement, you only need to submit documentation of 1 option although you're absolutely encouraged to do more than one.
 Whichever option you choose, you'll need to submit your deliverable via the [PD submissions repo](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions).
 All three of these options are meant to push you out of your comfort zone when it comes to the role of networking in your job search -- *blindly submitting resumes is not the way to go in the tech industry.* These options are meant to help you start forming meaningful connections that will lead to increased exposure in the industry and more job leads.
 Check each option for specific due dates: